 Mode Override allows the system to be manually placed in any capable mode for a user definable period of up to 24 hours.
 Once the mode override function has been activated, Override Mode will show the operating mode of the system.
-Override

-Left displays the amount of time remaining in the current Override Mode.
+Override Left displays the amount of time remaining in the current Override Mode.
 Cancel Override returns the system to normal operation with mode control directed by the photodiode.

 White Day 1

 Override Mode White Night

-Start Mode Override Red Night 2
+Start Made Originide Red Night 2

-Start Wode Override Override Time Hours (Enter Value Ranging From 0 - 24)
+Mode Override Start Mode Override Our mide Time Hours (Enter Value Ranging From 0 - 24)

-Mode Override Override Time Minutes (Enter Value Ranging From 0 - 59)
+Override Time Minutes (Enter Value Ranging From 0 - 59)

 Start Override Yes /No

 Cancel Override Yes /No

 Override Mode: (Displays The Current Override Mode)

-Override Left: (Displays The Amount Of Time Remaining In The Current Override Mo
+Override Left: (Display Override Left: (Displays The Amount Of Time Remaining In The Current Override Mode)

-^{1.} System will not flash when Override Mode "White Day" is selected for systems programmed as "Tower Type Red"
+1. System will not flash when Override Mode "White Day" is selected for systems programmed as "Tower Type Red" 2.
+Option will not be displayed for systems programmed as "Tower Type White".